kworam/ProcScript/README.md

     });

-The `fnWhileTest` property of the proc config is a function that returns a boolean (true or false) value.
-ProcScript calls the `fnWhileTest` function before executing the first block function in the Proc.
+The `fnWhileTest` property defines a function that returns a boolean (true or false) value.
+ProcScript calls this function before executing the first block function in the Proc.
 If it returns false, ProcScript returns to the caller.
 If it returns true, ProcScript runs the Proc.

 ProcScript repeats this process until the `fnWhileTest` function returns false.

 Do...While loops
 --------------------------

-If the proc config contains an `fnDoWhileTest` property, you define a `DoWhile` loop Proc.
-Here is an example:
+Define a `Do...While` loop proc with the `fnDoWhileTest` property like so:

 	var DoWhileProc = PS.defineProc({